-HAC is a committee of students and staff who meet on an ad hoc basis to review and make recommendations relating to housing policy and room choosing procedures.
-HAC meetings are seasonal.
-They meet on Thursdays at 3 P.M. in the Merrill House living room.
-Meetings are open to all Hampshire College community members.
+HAC is a committee of students and staff who meet on an ad hoc basis to review and make recommendations relating to housing policy and room-choosing procedures.
+HAC meetings are seasonal and are open to all Hampshire College community members.
 HAC is always seeking more student involvement.
-For more information, contact HAC chair Linda Mollison at Imollison@hampshire.edu or x5543.
-Linda Mollison is the director of housing operations.
-When HAC is meeting, those unable to attend can join the discussion on the ResLife discussion board at http://discussion.hampshire.edu.
+For more information contact the assistant director of residence life.